sodapopandco/encounters/README.md

 ## Palette

-A reversible colour palette means that day or night you can work in a familiar environment.
-It’s easy on your eyes and colourful enough keep things organised.
+A reversible colour palette means that whatever time of day it is, you can work in a familiar environment that’s easy on your eyes and colourful enough keep things organised.

 ### Neutral Colours